gitHBDX/TransfoRNA/README.md

 For training TransfoRNA from the root directory:
 ```
-python main.py
+python src/main.py
 ```
 Using [Hydra](https://hydra.cc/), any option in the main config can be changed.
 For instance, to train a Seq-Struct TransfoRNA model without using a validation split:
 ```
-python main.py train_split=False model_name='seq-struct'
+python src/main.py train_split=False model_name='seq-struct'
 ```
 After training, an output folder is automatically created in the root directory where training is logged.
 The structure of the output folder is chosen by hydra to be `/day/time/results folders`.
 Results folders are a set of folders created during training:
 - `ckpt`: (containing the latest checkpoint of the model)
 - `embedds`:
   - Contains a file per each split (train/valid/test/ood/na).
-  - Each file is a `csv` containing the sequences plus their embeddings (obtained by the model) as well as the logits.
+  - Each file is a `csv` containing the sequences plus their embeddings (obtained by the model and represent numeric representation of a given RNA sequence) as well as the logits.
 The logits are values the models produce for each sequence, reflecting its confidence of a sequence belonging to a certain class.
 - `meta`: A folder containing a `yaml` file with all the hyperparameters used for the current run.